Answers to Questions

 We recommend bringing up the topic of travel early in a shelter client’s stay to avoid waiting past an exit date.

 Advocates and case managers may call ahead to inquire about qualification and scheduling for a client before formal intake.
+We must hear the client’s voice requesting service and complete our own intake.

 We must hear the client’s voice requesting service.
 An advocate’s request on behalf of a client is insufficient.